 Understanding the Indexing of the Future

 The difficulty with disconnecting content from a corresponding URL is the loss of a unique identifier for the index.
-URLs on the web work like product SKUs in an inventory database – There is a one to one correlation.
+URLs on the web work like product SKUs in an inventory database – there is a one to one correlation.
 So, how will Google manage their index without URLs?
 The best answer is most-likely a relational database with entity understanding and AI.
-Google will still have the URLs that it currently has in the index, and they have no-doubt, already used those to begin creating an entity-understanding for all the companies and content in the current web index.
-They can merge with Schema from the web and other information that they have from content they host on their cloud hosting platform, and then the will have a lot.
-From there, Google can structure its understanding based what it knows about the world in general, by leveraging Freebase/WikiData, which they technically ‘retired’ a few years ago, but may have actually just been re-purposed.
+Google will still have the URLs that it currently has in the index, and they have no-doubt already used those to begin creating an entity-understanding for all the companies and content in the current web index.
+They can merge with Schema from the web and other information that they have from content they host on their cloud hosting platform and then the will have a lot.
+From there, Google can structure its understanding based what it knows about the world in general, by leveraging Freebase/WikiData, which they technically ‘retired’ a few years ago but may have actually just been re-purposed.
 Maybe now, instead of being built out by human editors, it was built-out by Rank-Brain.

 There may already be indications of this popping into Google’s search suggest, as they try to disambiguate a broad query that could mean two different things.
 As you can see below, Google believes that the query for ‘Bread’ could be about two very different topics: Food or a Band.
 You know this is their understanding of the word because you can see the disambiguation suggestions directly at the top of the Search Suggest options.
-What you have to understand is that each of these disambiguation options is there because they both are attributed with very specific information in Google’s Knowledge Graph.
-Bread the food is associated with certain ingredients, recipes, images and calorie counts and the like, whereas Bread the band is associated with songs, tour dates and very different-looking pictures.
+What you have to understand is that each of these disambiguation options is there because they both are attributed to very specific information in Google’s Knowledge Graph.
+Bread the food is associated with certain ingredients, recipes, images, calorie counts and the like, whereas Bread the band is associated with songs, tour dates, and very different-looking pictures.
 (Perhaps part of Google’s image recognition engine was to help sort pictures for queries like this!)

 The internet is changing.
 As technology expands and improves it is becoming more and more invisible.
 As more of our daily devices go online, they become less reliant on screens, browsers and direct-entry keyboards, and instead are all operated remotely from the cloud.
 Both Amazon Echo and Google Home let you control web-connected elements of your home and perform simple searches using just your voice, and they respond based on streams of data from the cloud.
 These devices can and do operate without the use of URLs, so Google must also begin to operate in a more presentation-agnostic way.
 Our devices are moving away from needing browsers, so Google’s index should not be organized based on URLs.

-With structured data, especially in JSON-LD, XML feeds and API’s, Google is building a strong understanding of the world that is less reliant on URLS and links for organization and evaluation of the data.
+With structured data, especially in JSON-LD, XML feeds and API’s, Google is building a strong understanding of the world that is less reliant on URLs for organization and evaluation of the data.
 Beyond that, Google will continue pushing developers and SEO’s to leverage their cloud-hosting services often for free, because of it offers such a significant benefit to their ability to index their content.
-With more content in Google’s cloud, Google will always know when content is updated, because their server-logs will show it and automatically trigger a re-crawl.
+With more content in Google’s cloud, Google will always know when content is updated because their server-logs will show it and automatically trigger a re-crawl.
 Hosting the content also allows Google to understand more about the user engagement; when they host all of the app information, they can know exactly what content was requested from the server, even if there was no new page URL requested, as might happen in a PWA.
 This is deeper engagement data than Google has ever had with web content before!

 This article and the one before it have dissected what Google’s move towards Mobile-First indexing will mean to the practice of SEO in the short and long term.
 The next article in the series will outline a number of new development options that are best suited for Mobile-First Indexing, and why.
-It will also describe how and when they should be used, and what steps to take to build them for future evolution of Mobile-First Indexing.
+It will also describe how and when they should be used, and what steps to take to build them for the future evolution of Mobile-First Indexing.